 At the end of May I was lucky enough to join a tour to the Spanish Pyrenees with Experience Nature Ltd with the aim of photographing Lammergeiers as well as the other three European species of vultures.
-I am now pleased to announce that I will be joining future tours as a Co-Leader specialising in flowers and butterflies.

-On that note it seems fitting to start, as we did, with a butterfly.
+We started with a butterfly.
 This stunning Blue Spot Hairstreak was one of the first things we saw before we even reached our destination.
 We pulled off the road into a layby overlooking a beautiful lake, and this gorgeous butterfly was one of several species making the most of the Field Scabious and other wildflowers on the roadside.

 Having finally arrived at the house that we were to call home for the next few days, we went for a wander to see what was around.
 There were lots of butterflies as well as various flowers.
 Some were endemic to the area such as a dainty pink Pyrenean Rock-Rose while others were more common such as Meadow Clary and Viper’s Bugloss.
 I especially liked this Pyrenean Flax, with pretty purple veining on the petals.
 It actually extends its range beyond the Pyrenees but is particularly plentiful here.